K15t/viewport-cli/README.md

  ```javascript
  npx gulp build
  ```
 - Continuously builds and uploads the theme to Scroll Viewport as soon as you make changes.
-If `viewport-tools` was properly configured, it opens the browser and automatically refreshes the site.
+If `viewport-tools` was properly configured, it opens the browser and automatically refreshes the site, mirrors the site on `http://localhost:3000` and should automatically open.
 Stop it using <kbd>CTRL</kbd> + <kbd>C</kbd>.
  ```javascript
  npx gulp watch
  ```